littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 4. Compatibility

-The field of civics mods has gotten more crowded, so I figured it would make sense to make a note about compatibility.
 This mod only adds new things to the game, in new files.
-There's no possibility of my mod conflicting with another due to both editing base game files.
+There's no possibility of this mod conflicting with another due to both editing base game files.
+All file names and tokens, furthermore, are specific to this mod (using a special prefix) so any token or file conflict would more or less have to be intentional (e.g. a patch or submod).
 That said, there's no guarantee that all the civic combinations between my mods and others will make sense or be balanced.
-Also, if a mod radically changes the way ethics work (especially renaming the base ethics), compatibility will be shaky at best.
+Also, if a mod radically changes the way ethics work (especially renaming the base ethics), not all mod features can be guaranteed to be coherent.

 5. Changes

+v5.4 (03/12/23) - Canis Minor (3.7) Update
+-Fixed what was needed for compatibility with Stellaris 3.7 (Canis Minor) -Updated compat version number.
+-Supremacist Demagoguery now gives +10% damage to rivals instead of +30% army morale damage.
+-Boundless Spite gives +1 max rivalries (reduced from +2).
+-Boundless Spite now gives +10% damage to rivals.
+-Prep changes:
+--Descriptions and documentation corrected (forgot to restore docs when features restored).
+--Corp branch buildings have categories.
+--Removed spiritualist fed name fix (Paradox fixed).

 v5.3.9 (03/12/23) - Update prep
 -Changes made to re-merge with master branch and prepare for 3.7